English 110 – Meisel – Animal, Vegetable, Miracle

 Fact Checking Groups

-- First Gov: The U.S. government’s official web portal.
+- USA.gov: The U.S. government’s official web portal.

 - USDA Food Access Research Atlas: An interactive map that “presents a spatial overview of food access indicators for low-income and other census tracts using different measures of supermarket accessibility.”